KieranSweeden/llama-log/TESTING.md

 ### Python Files

-The validator used in order to validate Llama Log's python files was [PEP8 online](http://pep8online.com/).
+The validator used in order to validate Llama Log's python files was the [PEP8 online](http://pep8online.com/) validator.

 - app.py 🗸